Roles and Responsibilities

 The Code of Practice says that every teacher is a teacher of SEN. It says that ‘class and subject teachers, supported by the senior leadership team, should make regular assessments of progress for all pupils’.
-Where concerns are identified, teachers should work with the special educational needs co-ordinator (SENCO) to assess whether the child has SEN. Teachers should set clear progress targets for all pupils with SEN that focus on ‘their potential to achieve at or above expectation’.
+Where concerns are identified, teachers should work with the special educational needs co-ordinator (SENDCo) to assess whether the child has SEN. Teachers should set clear progress targets for all pupils with SEN that focus on ‘their potential to achieve at or above expectation’.
 Schools must engage parents and young people in decisions about matters that relate to their own or their child’s SEN, including how those needs should be met.
-Class teachers, in consultation with the SENCO, may be asked to hold regular meetings with parents to discuss their child’s progress towards agreed outcomes.
+Class teachers, in consultation with the SENDCo, may be asked to hold regular meetings with parents to discuss their child’s progress towards agreed outcomes.

 From the Code of Practice…